oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

     ensure that replay of the proof of possession is not possible.

-Two methods for sender-constrained access tokens using proof-of-possession have been defined by the OAuth working group:
+Two methods for sender-constrained access tokens using proof-of-possession have been defined by the OAuth working group and are in use in practice:

   * **OAuth 2.0 Mutual-TLS Client Authentication and Certificate-Bound Access Tokens** ([@!RFC8705]): The approach as specified in this